yvesago/glauth-ui-light/README.md

 - Authentication with current glauth users if ``allowreadssha256`` is set
 - Admin right is defined for members of group defined in ``gidadmin``
 - Users in group ``gidcanchgpass`` are common users and can change their passwords
+- Users in group ``giduseotp`` can define and use an One Time Password application like Google Authenticator, andOTP, ...

 ## Missing glauth V2 features